 2013 to 2015—Writer for several “Graphic Classics” books (www.graphicclassics.com).
 Stories include The Hunter & Medicine Legend (featured in the Native American Classics anthology), Morella (an interpretation of an Edgar Allen Poe story), and The Flowering of the Strange Orchid (based on a story by H.G.
 Wells).

-2012—Adaptation and syndication of the Minx: Dream War series in Indian Country Today magazine, with a new take on traditional Native myths (published in print and digital formats) www.indiancountrytodaymedianetwork.com.
+2012—Adaptation and syndication of the Andrea Grant’s MINX: DREAM WAR series in Indian Country Today magazine (published in both print and digital formats www.indiancountrytodaymedianetwork.com).

-2011—Minx: Dream War full-length graphic novel, both in print and digital formats.
-Book 1 of trilogy.
-The MINX series merges traditional Coast Salish Native American mythology with clever contemporary fantasy and has a loyal fan base since the early iterations of the MINX comic series, circa 2006.
+2011— Andrea Grant’s MINX: DREAM WAR full-length graphic novel, released both in print and digital formats.
+The MINX series merges traditional Coast Salish Native American mythology with clever contemporary fantasy.
+MINX has had an ever-growing, loyal fan base since the early iterations of the MINX comic series, circa 2006.

-2010 to 2012—Writer and Producer for Copious Productions custom comics, in association with the Thrillist media group www.copiousproductions.com.
+2010 to 2012—Writer & Producer for Copious Productions custom comics, in association with the Thrillist media group (www.copiousproductions.com).

-2011—Editor of Amore Bermuda, a cookbook by celebrity chef Livio Fergio (published by Inside Edge Communications).
+2011—Editor of Amore Bermuda, a cookbook by Italian-Bermudian celebrity chef Livio Fergio (published by Inside Edge Communications).

-2009—The Pin-Up Poet — A full-length art book featuring poetry and accompanying photos of Ms. Grant portraying feminine archetypes.
+2009—The Pin-Up Poet, a full-length art book featuring poetry and accompanying photos of Andrea Grant portraying feminine archetypes.

 2008—Freelance Writer for Bermuda News Network.

-2004 to 2017—Cross-promotional creative projects shot with renowned fashion and art photographers such as Simon Thorpe, Pepsi Kim, Shannon Brooke, Viva Van Story, Chas Ray Krider, Ken Thurlbeck, Circe Hamilton, James Graham, Justin Hyte, Nicholas Routzen, Darryl Humphrey, Gordan Dumka, Vlad Voloshin, Gigi Stoll, Circe Hamilton, Gary Breckheimer, Joseph Marranca, Julie Watts, Jerry Ruotolo, Rames Xelhuantzi, Scott Sapp, Stefani Adeline, and Charlene Ellen Johnny, among others.
+2004 to 2020—Cross-promotional creative projects including collaborations with internationally renowned fashion and art photographers such as Simon Thorpe, Pepsi Kim, Shannon Brooke, Viva Van Story, Chas Ray Krider, Ken Thurlbeck, Circe Hamilton, James Graham, Justin Hyte, Nicholas Routzen, Darryl Humphrey, Gordan Dumka, Vlad Voloshin, Gigi Stoll, Circe Hamilton, Gary Breckheimer, Joseph Marranca, Julie Watts, Jerry Ruotolo, Rames Xelhuantzi, Scott Sapp, Stefani Adeline, and Charlene Ellen Johnny, among others.

 Spoken Word Recordings, Speaking Engagements + Performances

 2016—Spoken Word features in the songs “Speakeasy Love” and “Pin-Up Girl” as part of an all-female ensemble led by L.A.’s “Retro Raptress,” Deborah Jane Burke and Canadian singer/songwriter Apryll Aileen Stansfield.
 Collaborations included several live performances and an appearance by Andrea Grant in a music video produced by Deborah Jane Burke.

 2015—Spoken Word Performance as part of “The Mixed Media Method” project in NYC.

-2013—Lead role in How to Be Alone: How to Make An Art Video (how-to-be-alone.com), directed by Donari Braxton.
+2013—Lead role as Actress in How to Be Alone: How to Make an Art Video (how-to-be-alone.com), directed by Donari Braxton.

-2013—Lead role in surrealist art video by Evan Ønly.
+2013—Lead role as Actress in a surrealist art video by musician Evan Ønly.

-2012—Exhibited Minx: Dream War comic book series at the Pequot Museum in Connecticut (www.pequotmuseum.org), and spoke about how modern Native people are preserving traditional tribal stories in a new, multimedia context.
+2012—Exhibited the Andrea Grant’s MINX: DREAM WAR comic book series at the Pequot Museum in Connecticut (www.pequotmuseum.org) and spoke about how modern Native people are preserving traditional tribal stories in a new, multimedia context.

-2004 to 2014—International comic book convention autograph signings and promotion of the Minx books and brand (U.S. and Canada) and supporting launch parties in NYC.
+2004 to 2014—International comic book convention autograph signings and promotion of the Minx comic books and brand (U.S. and Canada) including launch parties in NYC.

 2003—Want Some Scratch?
-A 23 track spoken word CD produced by Dan “Vago” Orellana and The Stylist, also distributed digitally.
+A 23-track Spoken Word CD produced by Dan “Vago” Orellana and The Stylist, also distributed digitally.
 Sales are steady into 2022, mostly due to Spotify streaming.

-2000 to 2015—Performed several poetry readings in the U.S. and across Canada.
-Highlights include several events at the world-class Le Poisson Rouge in New York City (2009-20015), headlining a 2004 Halloween event at the Nuyorican Poet’s Café, opening for bands, the “Louder Arts” poetry slam at Bar 13 in New York (2003), “BC Day Festival,” at the Plaza of Nations in Vancouver (2003), and “The Flying V Tour” with Canadian recording artists, Swollen Members (2001).
+2000 to 2016—Performed several poetry readings in the U.S. and Canada.
+Highlights include several events at the world-class Le Poisson Rouge in New York City (2009-2015), headlining a 2004 Halloween event at the Nuyorican Poet’s Café, opening for bands, the “Louder Arts” poetry slam at Bar 13 in New York (2003), “B.C.
+Day Festival,” at the Plaza of Nations in Vancouver (2003), and “The Flying V Tour” with Canadian recording artists, Swollen Members (2001).

-2014—Video interview about poetry and multimedia art for the Popreel, a television series about popular culture, produced by the Swedish Educational Broadcasting Company.
+2014—Interview feature with Andrea Grant about her poetry and multimedia art for Popreel, a TV series about popular culture, produced by the Swedish Educational Broadcasting Company.

-2009 to 2012—Features and interviews for comic book industry publications/websites such as: Newsarama.com, ComicAttack.net, JazmaOnline.com, ComicRelated.com, AlterNative Media, Comic Foundry, ComicReaders.com, Examiner.com, ComicsWorthReading.com, BUST magazine, New York Post, NY Times Style, and the Village Voice.
+2009 to 2012—Features and interviews for comic book industry publications and traditional media and websites, including Newsarama.com, ComicAttack.net, JazmaOnline.com, ComicRelated.com, AlterNative Media, Comic Foundry, ComicReaders.com, Examiner.com, ComicsWorthReading.com, BUST magazine, New York Post, NY Times Style, and the Village Voice.

-2009—Appeared in Oprah Winfrey’s O Magazine in a feature about New York editors.
+2009—Appeared in Oprah Winfrey’s O Magazine in a feature about New York fashion editors.

 2008—Page Six, New York Times, mentioned in an article about being a creative in NYC.